 While you’re not required to use a contractor to make your window replacement, it’s not a bad idea to hire an experienced worker to complete the job for you, especially if you’ll be altering walls and making changes to the existing window’s size.

 Picking a contractor can be difficult, but you can save yourself some heartache by verifying your contractor’s standing.
 Ask the city some questions about their background–specifically, are they licensed and bonded?
 Do they have any outstanding debts due to the Building Department?
 These things will tell you a lot about what kind of business they run.
 Lastly, you can also ask your contractor to provide you with some references.
 A contractor worth his or her salt will be happy to oblige.

 Applying for Window Permits in Cincinnati

 Most window projects larger than repairing a pane of glass require a permit.
-In Cincinnati, you’ll have to verify that you own your home and that you agree to abide by the city’s building code by signing an affidavit attesting as much.
-A copy of that form can be accessed here.
+In Cincinnati, you’ll have to verify that you own your home and that you agree to abide by the city’s building code by signing an affidavit attesting as much. .

 Window Requirements in Cincinnati